to the U.S. Census Bureau, more than 5.5 million U.S. veterans are living with

 Day, Tundraland Home Improvements, a Wisconsin-based home remodeling

-company that specializes in baths, replacement windows and decks, is leading an
+company that specializes in baths, replacement windows, is leading an

 initiative that brings together 10 home improvement companies from across the

 country on an initiative called Baths for the Brave.
 This one-day special